pubkey/event-reduce/README.md

 ## Implementations

-At the moment there is only the [javascript implementation](./javascript/) that you can use over npm.
+At the moment there is only the [JavaScript implementation](./javascript/) that you can use over npm.
 Pull requests for other languages are welcomed.

 ## Previous Work